Long-legged buzzard: Distribution and habitat

 The long-legged buzzard inhabits arid areas of northern Africa, southeastern Europe, west and central Asia east to China, and down to as far as central India.
 The farthermost western part of their breeding range is in west Africa, in Western Sahara, extreme northern Mauritania, much of Morocco west to northern Algeria (spottily elsewhere in the nation), Tunisia and northern Libya (mainly northwestern parts).
 Long-legged buzzards occur accidentally in several other parts of Africa.
 In mainland Europe, they mainly nest in the southeastern region.
 Nesting long-legged buzzards have been known in eastern Hungary, central and eastern Ukraine, southern Moldova, southern and far eastern Romania, southern Serbia and more broadly in Bulgaria and somewhat so in northern Greece.
 Recent sightings indicate that there is a small population in the Apulian region of south-eastern Italy.
 Similarly, increasing records of long-legged buzzards are known in far southern Spain with the first nesting occurring in Gibraltar in 2009.
-The recent colonization Europe due to the climate in southern Europe becoming more suitable for this species.
-Vagrant accidental long-legged buzzards have been documented several times in many parts of Europe, including Finland, Denmark, the Netherlands, France, Poland, Czech Republic and Slovakia.
+The recent colonisation Europe due to the climate in southern Europe becoming more suitable for this species.
+Vagrant long-legged buzzards have been documented in many parts of Europe, including Finland, Denmark, the Netherlands, France, Poland, Czech Republic, Slovakia, and one record in Shetland in Great Britain on 1 September 2019.
 Out of Europe in the eastern Mediterranean or Asia Minor, the long-legged buzzard is one of the most continuously found and abundant breeding resident raptors, being distributed throughout all of Turkey, Cyprus, Armenia, Georgia and Azerbaijan.
 The range continues into southwestern Russia up to about Saratov and Orenburg.

 It is also widely and regularly distributed through much of the Middle East, residing almost throughout Syria, Lebanon, Israel, as well as the northern central parts of both Iraq and Iran.
 More uncommonly the breeding ranges extends into Oman, the United Arab Emirates, Yemen and Saudi Arabia.
 The range continues almost throughout Central Asia, residing in essentially all of Turkmenistan (including broadly along the Caspian Sea coast), Uzbekistan, all but the northern stretches of Kazakhstan, Tajikistan, Kyrgyzstan and northern and central Afghanistan.
 The breeding range discontinues in Northwestern China but isolated breeding was documented in the Kashmir region, perhaps straddling both Pakistan and India.
 During times of passage, long-legged buzzards have been seen more broadly in areas such as the Arabian Peninsula, southern Iraq, western China and northeast Africa, with those that breed in Europe, Russia and Central Asia often departing their breeding grounds for the winter.
 The wintering areas of migrating long-legged buzzards extend through much of lower Central Asia and the Indian subcontinent including southern Afghanistan, much of Pakistan and northern India through to Nepal, Bhutan and Bangladesh.
-Seldom vagrants have been recorded to as south as Sri Lanka, northern Burma and the Andaman Islands.
+Vagrants have been recorded to as south as Sri Lanka, northern Burma and the Andaman Islands.
 Less consistent wintering populations may live from central Sudan and Eritrea, northern South Sudan, much of Ethiopia, into far northeastern Uganda and central Kenya, seldom into far northern Tanzania.